DrupalCacheInterface

 * @param $cid

-* If set, the cache ID to delete.
-Otherwise, all cache entries that can
+* If set, the cache ID or an array of cache IDs.
+Otherwise, all cache

 * @param $wildcard